 It was awkward.
 Cringe-inducing.
 Meme-worthy.
 And a mistake.
 But above all, for many Colombians, Steve Harvey erroneously crowning and then de-crowning their country’s beauty queen during the 2015 Miss Universe contest quite simply amounted to a declaration of war.1 The TV mishap, whereby Colombia (well, Miss Colombia) lost a beauty title it never really earned to the Philippines (well, Miss Philippines), sent shockwaves through the South American nation, unveiling the dark underbelly of misguided pageant nationalism.
-For weeks, overtly racist This story is from Kinfolk Issue Forty Buy Now Related Stories Arts & Culture Issue 19 Going Incognito We all secretly wonder what mischief we’d make if invisible: When our identity is hidden, everything seems possible.
-Arts & Culture Issue 19 The Best Policy Sometimes we talk to each other without feeling heard.
-Honesty—a most intimate interaction—can be just as thrilling as its more devious inverse.
-Arts & Culture Issue 19 A Sense of Suspense With unhinged imaginations and mountains of cliff-hangers, the filmmakers behind the sci-fi podcast Limetown have all the makings of a scary story.
-Arts & Culture Issue 19 Like Clockwork In this new column about time, we learn how slipping off our watches makes us feel like deadline-damning renegades.
-Arts & Culture Music Issue 19 On a Grander Scale Malaysian singer-songwriter Yuna now may live on the opposite side of the globe, but she’s determined to evolve while staying true to her roots.
-Arts & Culture Issue 19 Neighborhood: Fire Stations The firefighting profession has evolved over time from Ancient Rome’s rudimentary bucket brigades to today’s sleek life-saving departments.
+For weeks, overtly racist This story is from Kinfolk Issue Forty Buy Now Related Stories Music Issue 50 Caroline Polachek The slow burn superstar.
+Arts & Culture Issue 50 Close Knit Close Knit: Meet the weavers keeping traditional Egyptian tapestrymaking alive.
+Arts & Culture Issue 50 The Old Gays Inside a Californian TikTok “content house” of a very different stripe.
+Arts & Culture Issue 50 New Roots The Palestinian art and agriculture collective sowing seeds of community.
+Arts & Culture Issue 50 Angela Trimbur An all-out tour de force.
+Arts & Culture Issue 50 Peace & Quiet In the UK, a centuries-old Quaker meeting house encourages quiet reflection.